 Hope’s voice was extraordinary, with a repertoire to match, and she entertained at the Lake area’s major hotels and resorts, playing 1930s and 40s standard songs on the piano in the evenings or strolling with her guitar or accordion.
 In Arizona, where Hope and Tex wintered, she was crowned 1949 rodeo queen of La Fiesta de los Vaqueros.
 A featured entertainer for several of the guest ranches, Hope sang live each week on Radio KVOA, the Voice of Arizona.

 In recognition of her accomplishments preserving American western heritage, Hope was inducted into the National Cowgirl Hall of Fame in 1988, an honor she cherished.

 Hope creatively led the local Brownie troop, 4-H club, and the Arrowhead Garden Club.
 Beta Sigma Phi honored her as its Woman of the Year.

 The website www.hopevarner.com has photographs and stories from Hope’s remarkable life.
 This stout-hearted, dignified cowgirl is survived in Texas by her three children and their families: SGM (Ret) Jesus and Gay Chargualaf of Austin; Drs.
 Dickson and Tricia Varner of College Station; and Victoria Star Varner and Dr. Kenny Sheppard of Georgetown.

-Page 2 of 2 - Hope’s family gratefully acknowledge those vital to the rodeo’s success.
+Hope’s family gratefully acknowledge those vital to the rodeo’s success.
 Valued contributors were head wrangler Porter Rodden, horse trainer and showman Chuck Grimes, and trick roper Jack Kipp, along with their families and the Trusleys, Bilyeus, Byrds, McKinnons, and Wickhams.